lauraminkova/Hindex_Prediction/README.md

 In order to test our model, follow the following steps:
 1. Create a conda virtual environment from our "our_env.yml" file.
 This will install all the necessary packages for the full project.
 Run `conda env create -f our_env.yml`.
 2. Download the prepared training and test dataframes, as well as the submission template from the zip folder we provided in our project submission.
+WeLink: https://we.tl/t-aAiXrtjWks
 3. Choose which sklearn regressor you'd like to use.
 We've already imported LogisticRegression, Lasso, Ridge, SVR, MLP, RandomForestRegressor, but feel free to import one of your own!
 For our Kaggle results we used MLPRegressor and we use its best parameters which were calculated through our Bayesian hyperparameter tuning script.
 The parameters were:
 `{'activation': 'logistic',